esnet/iperf/docs/faq.rst

   buffer sizes.
 That seems to make a big difference on some hosts.

 iperf3 UDP does not seem to work at bandwidths less than 100Kbps.
 Why?
-  The pacing algorithm used by iperf3 does not allow for send rates less than 100Kbps.
+  You'll need to reduce the default packet length to get UDP rates of less that 100Kbps.
+Try ``-l100``.

 What congestion control algorithms are supported?
   On Linux, run this command to see the available congestion control